What Success Looks Like In This Job

 Qualifications for Success

-Experience: Three (3) years or more of experience as an owner’s representative (real estate and/or minerals focused).
+- Three (3) years of practical experience as an owner’s representative (real estate and/or minerals focused).

-- Licensed as a Real Estate Broker in the state of Colorado.
+- Licensed as a Real Estate Broker in the state of Colorado is preferred.

 - Registered Landman and/or Licensed Land Surveyor, Certified GIS Technician, or similar land management focused experience is also preferred.